Verona Porta Nuova railway station: Renovation (2014-15)

-The bus station area has been reorganised for the winter bus timetable from 14 September 2015 onwards: the western area became an outdoor garden at ground level, a short-stay car park and underground parking spaces.
-The urban (city) and extraurban (suburban and intercity) bus stops have been extended westwards and rearranged to bring some routes closer to the main area.
-A new waiting hall, which would host the ticket office, is being built at the bus station.
+The bus station area was reorganised for the winter bus timetable from 14 September 2015 onwards: the western area became an outdoor garden at ground level, a short-stay car park and underground parking spaces.
+The urban (city) and extraurban (suburban and intercity) bus stops were extended westwards and rearranged to bring some routes closer to the main area.
+A new waiting hall, which hosts the ticket office, was built at the bus station.

 Passenger statistics

 Verona Porta Nuova is used by about 68,000 passengers each day and a total of 25 million annually.
 It is the ninth busiest railway station in Italy.
 The station area is the centre of Verona's transport network: the Bus Terminal is located directly in front of station building and hosts services by ATV Verona (“Azienda Trasporti Verona”, ATV) to Verona-Villafranca Airport and popular tourist attractions along Lake Garda.

 Station

 The station building of Verona Porta Nuova has 4 storeys: